 - In 2009, the Office of Program Policy Analysis & Government Accountability released a study on adult post-adjudicatory drug courts in Florida which showed that individuals who successfully completed post-adjudicatory drug courts were 80% less likely to go to prison than the comparison group.
 The study also reported to the Legislature that drug courts could save Florida more money by targeting nonviolent, prison-bound offenders.
 That same year, the Florida Legislature appropriated Edward J. Byrne Justice Assistance Grant stimulus funds to expand adult post-adjudicatory drug courts to divert prison-bound offenders who are appropriate for participation in drug court.
 The federal grant funding expired in June 2013 and the state is now providing recurring funding to continue the program.
 (Click here for more information regarding the Post-Adjudicatory Drug Court Expansion Program.)

-As of July 2018, Florida has 94 drug courts in operation, including 46 adult felony, 7 adult misdemeanor, 22 juvenile, 15 family dependency, and 4 DUI courts.
+As of February 2019, Florida has 92 drug courts in operation, including 53 adult, 20 juvenile, 15 family dependency, and 4 DUI courts.